PodcastsMusicThe XS Noize Podcast

 • The XS Noize Podcast

-In this episode of the XS Noize Podcast, Mark Millar sits down with Alexander Wolfe to talk about his deeply personal new album Everythinglessness.
-Watch the full video conversation.
+In this episode of the XS Noize Podcast, Mark Millar sits down with Roy Stride — frontman, songwriter and driving force behind Scouting For Girls — to talk about the band's uplifting new album These Are The Good Days.

 About The XS Noize Podcast